SmalkiGroove/heroes-expansion/doc/ARTIFACTS.md

 The resources earned by the Governance skill are given every day instead of once a week.
 - __Phoenix Fire Cape__ :
 +1 Spellpower
-+20% Damage to Fire spells
++20% damage to Fire spells
 - __Legendary Boots__ :
 +3 Defense
 Hero troops are Unstoppable (immunity to Slow).